- Experience Dublin's charming cobblestone streets

 - Take a walk through the gardens at City Hall.

-- Go back in time at the Titanic Exhibition, one of the city's most popular attractions.
+- Go back in time at the Titanic Belfast, one of the city's most popular attractions.

 - Learn about the country's recent history with a black cab tour and visit the Peace Wall.

 - Stretch your legs by hiking up to Cave Hill Country Park for panoramic views of the city and the coastline.

 - Enjoy local foods at St. George's Market.

 - Visit the Ulster Museum and learn all about the region of Northern Ireland.